Every time you work and pay taxes, you earn work credits. These credits add up and make you eligible for SSDI.

 If you have been told that you are not eligible for SSDI, it’s a good idea to check and see how close you are to becoming eligible.

 Sometimes people are very close to having the right amount of work credits.
 They may just be one credit short.
 Or half a credit.

-In this situation, many disability lawyers recommend that a person waits until they have earned more credits before applying.
+In this situation, many disability lawyers recommend that a person tries to earn the credits they need and then apply.

 Why Don’t I Have Enough Credits?

 🌸 Possibly you did not work enough

 🌸 Possibly you waited a long time to apply and some of your credits expired